hadilbouasker/NS-3-Kubernetes-pod/README.md

 In this phase, we set up Prometheus on our Kubernetes cluster.
 This setup collects node, pods, and service metrics automatically using Prometheus service discovery configurations.

-Inside the "prometheus" folder, open a terminal and execute the following commands:
+Inside the "prometheus" folder, open a terminal and execute the following commands one by one:

     kubectl create namespace monitoring